 Where is Victoria Falls?

-If you plan to visit both countries, it’s best to get a KAZA Visa which allows you multiple entries to both countries for 30 days, rather then having to pay for two separate visas.
+If you plan to visit both countries, it’s best to get a KAZA Visa which allows you multiple entries to both countries for 30 days, rather than having to pay for two separate visas.
 You can also visit nearby Chobe National Park in Botswana as a day trip on this visa.

-Swim in the Devil’s Pool
+Victoria Falls Tours: Swim in the Devil’s Pool

 Swimming ON TOP of one of the world’s most epic waterfalls?
 Yes, it’s possible!
 And it’s not as scary as it seems.
 Ok, it’s a little scary, but I promise you it’s actually safe.
 This is one of the most unique tours you can do in Victoria Falls and is a huge bucket list item to check off.